susanBuck/notes/05_Laravel/02_App_Setup.md

 ## Get your app online (Jumpstarter)

-Follow the instructions in [Version Control: Deploy to Jumpstarer](https://github.com/susanBuck/notes/blob/master/07_Version_Control/10_Deploy_to_Jumpstarter.md) to deploy your new app to Pagoda.
+Follow the instructions in [Version Control: Deploy to Jumpstarer](https://github.com/susanBuck/notes/blob/master/07_Version_Control/10_Deploy_to_Jumpstarter.md) to deploy your new app to Jumpstarter.

 Summary of the steps you'll take: